-A. DROPPING CLASSES BEFORE AND/OR DURING DROP-ADD PERIOD: If you withdraw before classes begin or through the end of the Law School's Add/Drop period, your financial aid will be awarded/adjusted based on the hours for which you are enrolled at the end of the drop-add period.
+A. DROPPING CLASSES BEFORE AND/OR DURING DROP-ADD PERIOD: If you withdraw before classes begin or through the end of the Law School's add/drop period, your financial aid will be awarded/adjusted based on the hours for which you are enrolled at the end of the add/drop period.
 If you are enrolled less than half-time (2 credit hours), you will not be eligible for federal financial aid assistance.